MaksurTM/recipes/data/about.md

 ## about.md
 1. Less is more.
-2. No "Could you pwease disable adbwock?".
+2. No "Can you please disable adblock?".
 No cookies.
 No javascript.
 No life stories.
-No trash.
+None of that.
+Just a simple website that supports markup
 3. Actually just recipes.
 4. No user accounts.
 Recipes are submitted via pull requests on [github](https://maksurtm.github.io/recipes/index.html).
-5. Simple static site genetation powered by [ssg5](https://www.romanzolotarev.com/ssg.html).

 ## debloat.exe
 ![ ](data/icons/kill_iphone.gif)